When staff use LTE solutions while working outside the office, IT teams have options for protecting the expanded network edge for remote work security

 That’s why many companies have begun providing LTE-enabled wireless networking solutions that mission-critical workers can use at home, including business routers that are easy for anyone to set up quickly.
 However, this practice raises some critical challenges for IT teams.
 How do you protect all edge devices from intrusions or breaches?
 And with so many devices now operating at the widely distributed network edge, how do you make sure everything and everyone apply the network security principles necessary to comply with industry-specific security regulations and guidelines?

-There are a few ways for businesses to extend a secure edge to everyone who’s working off-site.
+There are a few ways for businesses to extend remote work security to off-site employees.

 Secure Direct Internet Access for Cloud-Only Work